hkasabas/vaply/README.md

 ---

 **V**ideo **A**nnotation **PL**a**Y**er is a small library for playing HTML video and rendering annotations over it.
 Annotations are various DOM elements (e.g. `div`) displayed over the video at certain points in time and with certain duration.
-These annotations can be manually dismissable, they can block the video, be positioned over certain part of the video, ...
+These annotations can be manually dismissible, they can block the video, be positioned over certain part of the video, ...

 Vaply is video format agnostic and it does not touch your video file(s) but simply renders DOM elements (annotations) over the HTML video player.